 Organic Regenerative

 South Dakota Specialty Producers Association (SDSPA) has entered into a Conservation Collaborative Cooperative Agreement (CCCA) with NRCS to promote regenerative organic practices (ROP) within the state.
-This initiative, known as the Organic regenerative Agriculture Pathway Program (O-RAPP).
+This initiative is known as the Organic Regenerative Agriculture Pathway Program (O-RAPP).

 S.D.
 Specialty Producers Association aims to equip producers with the knowledge and skills to adopt organic regenerative agricultural practices.
 Our technical advisor provides hands- on technical assistance, educational programs and resources to help producers implement regenerative organic practices.
 Our Organic Operators Chapter benefits from industry leader experience and networking.
 Learn More.